Rule of law

+Legal scholars have expanded the basic rule of law concept to encompass, first and foremost, a requirement that laws apply equally to everyone.
+"Formalists" add that the laws must be stable, accessible and clear.
+More recently, "substantivists" expand the concept to include rights, such as human rights, and compliance with international law.

 Use of the phrase can be traced to 16th-century Britain.
-In the following century, the Scottish theologian Samuel Rutherford employed it in arguing against the divine right of kings.
-John Locke wrote that freedom in society means being subject only to laws made by a legislature that apply to everyone, with a person being otherwise free from both governmental and private restrictions upon liberty.
-"The rule of law" was further popularized in the 19th century by British jurist A. V. Dicey.
+In the following century, Scottish theologian Samuel Rutherford employed it in arguing against the divine right of kings.
+John Locke wrote that freedom in society means being subject only to laws written by a legislature that apply to everyone, with a person being otherwise free from both governmental and private restrictions of liberty.
+The phrase "rule of law" was further popularized in the 19th century by British jurist A. V. Dicey.
 However, the principle, if not the phrase itself, was recognized by ancient thinkers.
-Aristotle wrote: "It is more proper that law should govern than any one of the citizens: upon the same principle, if it is advantageous to place the supreme power in some particular persons, they should be appointed to be only guardians, and the servants of the laws."
+Aristotle wrote: "It is more proper that law should govern than any one of the citizens."

-The rule of law implies that every person is subject to the law, including persons who are lawmakers, law enforcement officials, and judges.
-In this sense, it stands in contrast to tyranny or oligarchy, where the rulers are held above the law.
+The term rule of law is closely related to constitutionalism as well as Rechtsstaat.
+It refers to a political situation, not to any specific legal rule.
+Distinct is the rule of man, where one person or group of persons rule arbitrarily.